QUALITY COMMUNICATIONSJump to… »Warrior: Nine Months in the Making

 Warrior: Nine months in the making

 As Quality, we revived Halls of Horror, published 16 years worth of Comics International, organised conventions and produced the odd book, two art portfolios, some American comics and quite a few one-shot magazines.
 But the creative high point had to be Warrior.
 Born out of a number of frustrations, it had begun life with my previous company, Studio System.
 There we’d been a service company for film and fashion, a design studio only busy when they needed us – on a seasonal basis.
 While it was great to take all our toys into bigger sandboxes, I really wanted to get back into the monthly discipline of magazines, where you were your own boss.

 Another of the frustrations had been the way comics worked.
 It didn’t occur to most creators while they were young, but working for large companies meant you only had an income if you grafted.
 You were paid by the page, with nothing for the idea or the development.
 The writer or artist who sweated blood on the first episode would receive no more money than those who produced the far easier later ones.
 You didn’t own it, you often didn’t even get your artwork back.
 Not even royalties from foreign editions or merchandising.
 It was theirs.
 So were you.
 With Warrior I set out to change all that.

 The first that anybody outside of our Studio System team knew about this new title was through an interview I did for an industry newsletter.
 Looking back it was remarkably outspoken, showing the frustrations I felt for others as much as for myself.
-The title had such a long gestation period (a woman could have created a baby in the same amount of time!) so a lot of things changed, but I really wanted to get this one right from issue one.
+The title had such a very long gestation period so a lot of things changed, but I really wanted to get this one right from issue one.
 “Your first is your worst” is a phrase that constantly haunts me.

 Here’s my angry young man interview in full, from the Society of Strip Illustration’s monthly journal, November 1981…